crazydonkey200/google-research/automl_zero/README.md

 ```

-To answer this question, you can try the script below.
-It applies an experimental paradigm similar to that of our paper.
-The paradigm is to run evolution experiments on 10 linear *search tasks* (see paper).
-After each experiment, it evaluates the best algorithm discovered on 100 *selection tasks*.
+This script runs evolutionary search on 10 linear tasks (*T<sub>search</sub>* in the paper).
+After each experiment, it evaluates the best algorithm discovered on 100 new linear tasks (*T<sub>select</sub>* in the paper).
 Once an algorithm attains a fitness (1 - RMS error) greater than 0.9999, it is selected for a final evaluation on 100 *unseen tasks*.
-To conclude, the demo prints the results of this one-time final evaluation and shows the code for the corresponding algorithm.
+To conclude, the demo prints the results of the final evaluation and shows the code for the automatically discovered algorithm.

 For the purposes of this demo, we use a much smaller search space: only the operations necessary to implement linear regression are allowed and the programs are constrained to a short, fixed length.
 This way, the demo will typically discover code similar to linear regression by gradient descent in under 5 minutes using 1 CPU (Note that the runtime may vary due to the random seeds and hardware).
 We saw similar discoveries in the unconstrained search space, although at a higher compute costs.